Johannes Kaiser (Chilean politician)

 Johannes Maximilian Kaiser Barents-von Hohenhagen (born 5 January 1976) is a Chilean politician, activist, and YouTuber.
-A prominent figure on the far-right of Chilean politics, he is the founder of the National Libertarian Party (PNL) and a former member of the Republican Party (PRCh).
+A figure on the far-right of Chilean politics, he is the founder of the National Libertarian Party (PNL) and a former member of the Republican Party (PRCh).
 He has served in the Chamber of Deputies of Chile since 2022 and was a candidate in the 2025 presidential election, in which he finished fourth with 13.93% of the vote.

 Early life and education

 Johannes Kaiser was born in Santiago on 5 January 1976 into a family of German Chileans.
 His paternal grandfather, Friedrich Ernst Kaiser Richter, was a social democratic activist who fled Nazi Germany in 1936, settling in Chile where he later served as mayor of Villarrica.
 His father, Juan Cristián Kaiser Wagner, was active in the National Party.

 Kaiser attended several schools, including the German School of Santiago and the Bernardo O'Higgins Military Academy for his final high school years.
 He subsequently enrolled in law at Finis Terrae University but did not complete his degree.
 He later studied at Heidelberg University in Germany and the University of Innsbruck in Austria, but graduated from none of these institutions.

 During his time in Austria, he worked as a freelance sports journalist for FC Wacker Innsbruck.